chriscconte/homepage/README.md

     - [ ] Link to live demo
     - [ ] Link to GitHub repository
     - [ ] List technologies used
+    - [ ] Add a "live" tag if the project is live
+    - [ ] Add a "coming soon" tag if the project is not yet live

 ### _Future_
 - [ ] Populate writings page